How Buying DVC Points Direct Can Actually Be Cheaper Than Buying Resale

 Cost per point (before dues)

-$18,750 total cost of purchase ÷ 2,400 lifetime points = $7.81
+$19,250 total cost of purchase ÷ 2,400 lifetime points = $8.02 base cost of each lifetime point you receive

-We actually purchased our Beach Club resale at $112 per point, but some of the 2026 points had been used, so our “lifetime point bank” was drained a little.
+We purchased our Beach Club resale at $112 per point, but some of the 2026 points had been used, so our “lifetime point bank” was drained a little.

 Now let’s compare Polynesian Direct buy – 150 Points)